morganwallace/flask_portfolio/README.md

 	$ nano ~/.zshrc

-In either case put these 2 environment variables in the file like so:
+In either case put these 2 environment variables in the rc file of whichever shell you use like so:

 	export DB_URI="postgres://..."
 	export SERVERTYPE='dev'